Zantac Lawsuit Lawyer

 • Elmiron: This prescription medication, used to treat bladder pain, has been found to cause eye and vision problems that include difficulty reading, dark spots appearing in the sufferer's vision, the inability of the eyes to adjust to the dimming or darkening of light, and blurred vision.
 Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers has investigated hundreds of Elmiron claims.

 • Mesothelioma: Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers has also been active in mesothelioma cases.
 Mesothelioma is a rare but highly aggressive form of cancer that is caused by exposure to asbestos.
-The disease is not curable and those who receive this diagnosis generally have a life expectancy of about 12 months.
-We have investigated many of these cases, have assisted ill clients or their family members in gathering the needed evidence, and have relied on our network of experts to assist us with testimony necessary to prove claims related to this illness.
-We have not only filed lawsuits on behalf of our asbestos-exposed clients, but have also assisted them with workers' compensation claims.
+The disease is not curable, and those who receive this diagnosis generally have a life expectancy of about 12 months.
+We have investigated many of these cases, have assisted ill clients or their family members in gathering the needed evidence, and have relied on our network of experts to assist us with the testimony necessary to prove claims related to this illness.
+We have not only filed lawsuits on behalf of our asbestos-exposed clients but have also assisted them with workers' compensation claims.

 We have the resources and experience to help Zantac cancer patients like you—and we want to assist you.
 With offices across both Florida coasts, you can easily reach Dolman Law Group.
 Please call us at (833) 606-DRUG [3784] now to see how we can help.